 At first glance those two sentences seem to contradict.
 How can the overall risk be 1.6%, yet the risk at 6 weeks be 9.4%?
 Intuitively, the overall risk should be higher than the risk at any one point.
 To make sense of these findings we need to turn to the full paper.

 Abstracts should be thought of as movie trailers.
 They're teasers.
-The purpose of an abstract is to convince a potential reader that the paper is worth reading.
+The purpose of an abstract is to convince a potential reader that the paper is worth reading, just as a movie trailer is designed to convince a potential moviegoer that the movie is worth seeing.
 It will cover key points, but it isn't intended to be a substitute for the paper1.
-Just as you wouldn't judge a movie based on it's trailer, you shouldn't make conclusions from a paper's abstract.

 Reading more than just the abstract doesn't necessarily mean the entirety of the paper, or the paper in order.
-You certaintly can if you wish, but even most academics don't2.
+You certainly can if you wish, but even most academics don't2.
 If we read every paper possibly related to our work straight to back, we'd never get our own work done.
-(When I was in graduate school my advisor insisted on 100 papers a day!)
-Our approach to reading papers is a way of constantly filtering.
+(When I was in graduate school my advisor insisted her students read a minimum of 100 papers a day!)
+Our approach to reading papers out of order is designed to support constant filtering.
 At each step we're asking ourselves, "is this paper still worth my time?"
 Since this out of order approach tends to be fairly universal, papers are often written assuming they may be read out of order.

 If you're going to do any kind of interpretation of the results (such as trying to assess what they mean to your own risk of miscarriage) or engage in discussion about the results you're going to need to understand the "who" and the "how."
 This means understanding who the participants are, and how the study was conducted.
 This information is usually found in the Methods or Methodology section.